 I held the pregnancy test stick in my hand and watched as a faint, pink line developed.
-The hormone signature of a human life, HCG, was detectable even before a baby’s first heartbeat at six weeks.
+The hormone signature of human life, HCG, was detectable even before a baby’s first heartbeat at six weeks.
 I should have been bursting with joy, but the positive result filled me with dread.
 My three-year-old daughter Sophia broke into the bathroom and startled me.

 “Mommy, what are you doing?” she asked.